p-samuel/client-card/README.md

 # clients-card
 Demonstration using firemonkey library

-This project is a lesson by QuarckCube Youtube Channel.
+This project is a lesson by QuarkCube Youtube Channel.

 ![](client-card.gif)